-- related to closing a side road (that is not a State Road) from a State Road, but does not otherwise impede road users on the State Road (this may include using signs that are SIDE ROAD CLOSED, NO LEFT TURN, NO ENTRY, etc.); or - involves work that is limited only on a path for cyclists, pedestrians or both, providing that the users of such path are suitably catered for and other road users are not in any way impeded.
+- related to closing a side road (that is not a State Road) from a State Road, but does not otherwise impede road users on the State Road (this may include using signs that are SIDE ROAD CLOSED, NO LEFT TURN, NO ENTRY, etc.); - involves work that is limited only on a path for cyclists, pedestrians or both, providing that the users of such path are suitably catered for and other road users are not in any way impeded; or - related to an 'event' as defined in the Traffic Management for Events Code of Practice and the only signage implemented on State Roads is from the Event Series (e.g. EVENT AHEAD, Cyclist (symbolic), EVENT ON SIDE ROAD, etc.).